TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-vmware-deployment-issues.md

    Currently, this is not supported.
 If you don't have the vCenter Server details, you can discover the VMs by treating them as physical servers and using the [physical server appliance](https://docs.microsoft.com/azure/migrate/how-to-set-up-appliance-physical) to discover VMs.

+* **I am getting DNS resolution errors after clicking on Start discovery.**

+    If you have enabled the appliance for private endpoint access only, you must ensure that the Azure Migrate appliance has network connectivity to the Azure Migrate resource endpoints.
+To validate the connectivity, perform a DNS resolution of the Azure Migrate resource endpoints (private link resource FQDNs) from the appliance and ensure that it resolves to private IP addresses.
+Go to **Azure Migrate: Discovery and assessment**> **Properties** to find private endpoints details.
+See [additional DNS configurations that may be require](https://docs.microsoft.com/azure/private-link/private-endpoint-dns#on-premises-workloads-using-a-dns-forwarder).

 ### Issues post discovery initiation